Better Software for Reproducible Science

 Introduction

-The hands-on activities for this tutorial are involve the use of a large language model (LLM) to generate tests and code according to specifications (prompts) you will develop.
+The hands-on activity for this tutorial involves the use of a large language model (LLM) to generate tests and code according to specifications (prompts) you will develop.
 Participation in these activities is encouraged, but not required.
-After interested participants have been given some time to try the exercise on their own, the instructor will review their prompts and code with the class and these materials will be made available to all participants.
+After interested participants have been given some time to try the exercise on their own, the instructor will review their prompts and the resulting code with the class and these materials will be made available to all participants.

 Advance preparation

-If you wish to participate in the hands-on activities, we strongly encourage you to do a bit of preparation before the tutorial starts.
+If you wish to participate in the hands-on activities, we strongly encourage you to do a bit of preparation before you leave for St. Louis.
 This is especially true if you want to use CodeScribe, which may require some advance interaction with the tool developers to integrate new LLM APIs.

 Preparation for using the LLM web interface